retroplasma/pow/README.md

 ----
 Project + code: https://tropical.pages.dev/pow/

-I haven't uploaded the code here but you can see it by viewing the source of the webpage linked above.
+I haven't uploaded the code in this Git repository, but you can see it by viewing the source of the webpage linked above.
 It's JavaScript.

 ----
 ## Screenshots: